Azure-Samples/MachineLearningSamples-AerialImageClassification/README.md

 Azure Machine Learning Workbench helps data scientists easily deploy their code on remote compute targets.
 In this example, local code was deployed for remote execution on an HDInsight cluster.
 Azure Machine Learning Workbench's run history feature tracked the performance of multiple models and helped us identify the most accurate model.
 Workbench's Jupyter notebooks feature helped visualize our models' predictions in an interactive, graphical environment.

+[YC: Next steps are not described here.
+We can include some actions points for user to dive deeper to this tutorial.]

 ## References